DataDog/datadog-ci/src/commands/react-native/README.md

 This should be the "Version" or "MARKETING_VERSION" in XCode for iOS and the "versionName" in your `android/app/build.gradle` for Android.

 * `--build-version` (required) is used to avoid overwriting your sourcemaps by accident.
-You cannot upload new sourcemaps for a specific `build-version` and `service` combination.
+You only do one upload for a specific `build-version` and `service` combination.
+Subsequent uploads will be ignored until the `build-version` changes.
-This should be the "Build" or "CURRENT_PROJECT_VERSION" in XCode for iOS and the "versionCode" in your `android/app/build.gradle` for Android.
+This should match the "Build" or "CURRENT_PROJECT_VERSION" in XCode for iOS and the "versionCode" in your `android/app/build.gradle` for Android.

 In addition, some optional parameters are available: